RM1213-ARM/LAB2-Trading-Lab/api-server/README.md

 - Handle requests from the web server
 - Send responses to frontedn in JSON format

-2. Flask-CORS: Allows frontend (browser) to talk to the API
+2. Flask-CORS: Allows frontend (browser) to talk to the API Server

 It is required because:
 - Frontend and backend run on different servers